usefulalgorithm/usefulalgorithm/README.md

 - _Intrinsic Rhythm_, by Perila
 - _CODE NOIR_, by Quinton Barnes
 - _Decide Which Way The Eyes Are Looking_, by Lina Tullgren
-- _How to Rescue Things_, by Bill Orcutt
 - _Larderello_, by Dos Monos
 - _11100011_, by Asian Glow
 - _You Only Die 1nce_, by Freddie Gibbs